Skip to main content

 Washington Consumer Protection Act (RCW 19.86) / Washington Collection Agency Act

-FAQ: Debt Collection in Washington
+FAQ: Debt Lawsuits in Washington

 How long to respond in Washington?